top of page

 We should:

-Show students this principle in action.
+• Demonstrate this principle in practice.

-Assess their ability to apply it.
+• Assess their ability to apply it.

 The stakes are high.
 Without guidance, many students are heading down a path of over-dependence on AI.
 We need to intervene early, loudly, and consistently.